 As CEO you’re expected to put the company at the forefront of your decision-making – if you engage in petty leadership struggles and feel threatened by top talent, the CEO job probably isn’t for you.

 A great CFO, and one who could well be on for the top spot in due course, is one who partners with – not solely works under – the CEO.

 Building relationships with stakeholders, being an active and credible voice to the Board and proactively engaging with employees across the business are responsibilities you should seek out as CFO – and the CEO you work with is critical in determining how much exposure you see.

 Seek out a CEO who will act as a mentor, and one who isn’t fearful of your ambitions on their job.
-Not only does the CEO often hold considerable sway in determining their successor, s/he is the single best source of insight into the demands and challenges of the role.
+Not only does the CEO often hold considerable sway in determining their successor, but s/he is also the single best source of insight into the demands and challenges of the role.

 Irrespective of whether you move up internally or externally, a thriving working partnership with the CEO is critical in getting the exposure and advice needed to take on the role yourself.